phoenixperry/phd/planning/proposal and timeline.md

+Creating and empowering vibrotactile play in physical games

+# 1. Introduction:
+Traditionally, computer games have leveraged

-# Timeline for Lit review and First Experiment
+# Timeline for Lit review and First Experiments

 ### Methodology
 Topics: